 4. Entertainment a plenty.

 There's never a dull moment in Myrtle Beach.
 If you're looking for adventure and a little bit of learning, take a wander through that upside-down house known as WonderWorks.
 Or, journey under the sea at Ripley's Aquarium.
 There's also plenty of thrilling entertainment at Pirate's Voyage and Medieval Times.
 And who could pass up a world-class live entertainment show at The Carolina Opry, which pioneered the Myrtle Beach area's theater boom?
-There are also fantastic shows at the Alabama Theatre, Legends in Concert, The Palace Theatre and GTS Theatre, just to name a few.
+There are also fantastic shows at the Alabama Theatre, Legends in Concert and GTS Theatre, just to name a few.
 Plus, over 600 fine art events each year!
 The sum of all our parts equals up to one entertaining trip.

 5. Let's Eat!